a10networks/a10networks.github.io/introduction/generate-your-app.md

 ## Getting Started with UGF

-For new users, please use [Yeoman ](https://yeoman.io/)tool to generate your first app:
+For new users, please use the [Yeoman ](https://yeoman.io/)tool to generate your first app:

-Install Yeoman and clone UGF generator
+To install Yeoman and clone the UGF generator

 ```bash
 #Install Yeoman